 The UK is Europe’s largest e-commerce market and the third largest in the world, after the United States and China.

-E-commerce exports from the UK are growing, with Asian consumers forming a rising share of buyers.
+E-commerce exports from the UK are growing, with Asian consumers forming an increasing share of buyers.
 With Singapore as an ideal gateway to ASEAN markets, the Singapore eCommerce Enterprises Development (SEED) office, with support from Enterprise Singapore, is launched in London.
 The SEED office supports UK companies with business advisory on the relevant e-commerce and export strategies for Singapore and the region.

 Singapore companies can work with UK partners in areas such as order fulfilment and digital marketing to service cross-border e-commerce between the UK and Asia.
 For example, a Singapore logistics company is working with the Royal Mail to manage the “first mile” of product returns from Asian e-commerce customers who buy from British companies.